Why Imaginative Play is Important In Child Development

 A growing body of research shows that children who engage in imaginative play are more likely to be future creative thinkers.
 Many studies have found that children who showed more imagination and emotion in their play are, in general, better divergent thinkers, which is associated with higher creative thinking abilities.

-The importance of imagination and creativity has long been encouraged throughout history by the likes of Walt Disney, Albert Einstein and Leonardo da Vinci just to name a few.
+The importance of imagination and creativity has long been encouraged throughout history by the likes of Walt Disney, Albert Einstein and Leonardo da Vinci, just to name a few.
 Celebrated Russian Psychologist, Lev Vygotsky recognised imaginative play as a “leading factor in development” and believed imagination created action.

 Lev Vygotsky said, “A child’s greatest achievements are possible in play, achievements that tomorrow will become her basic level of real action.”
 His work and findings on imagination and creativity have influenced Early Childhood Education both in Australia and Internationally.